 A: In general, yes.
 Combining available and relevant subscales should be done thoughtfully.
 Please keep in mind that many disease-specific subscales were developed to add to the FACT-G what was relevant in a particular type of cancer.
 This may mean that selecting only a disease-specific subscale will result in missing some important things only captured by the FACT-G. Unless relevancy or patient burden is of significant consideration, we recommend that the entire measure be used, with select subscales or combinations of subscales identified and analyzed as the primary or secondary endpoint(s).

 Q: What is a symptom index?

 A: Symptom indices are currently available for select tumor sites (e.g., the FACT Breast Symptom Index; FBSI).
 They were derived from existing FACT disease-specific scales due to a growing need for brief symptom-based patient-reported outcome measures.
 The indices are comprised of symptoms considered by cancer experts to be priority symptoms for targeted tumor sites, and are comprised of a combination of general cancer and disease-specific concerns.
-Please refer to the selecting an endpoint link for further information.

 Q: Are the FACIT questionnaires appropriate for use with people other than cancer patients?

 A: Yes.
 The FACT-G (the general version), created specifically for cancer patients, has been validated in HIV disease, multiple sclerosis, and even the general population (with minor modifications).
 Other FACIT questionnaires have to varying degrees been tested in different groups, so it is best to ask on a scale-by-scale basis.

 Q: Is the FACT appropriate for cancer patients after they have completed treatment?

 A: Yes.
 The FACT has been tested in several long-term survivor samples and found to be valid.
 It has been administered to people in the general population with minor modifications to establish population norms for interpretation.